com-lihaoyi/mainargs/readme.md

 - `docsOnNewLine: Boolean`: whether to print argument doc-strings on a new line below the name of the argument; this may make things easier to read, but at a cost of taking up much more vertical space.
 Defaults to `false`

+- `customName`/`customNames` and `customDoc`/`customDocs`: allows you to
+  override the main method names and documentation strings at runtime.
+This allows you to work around limitations in the use of the `@main(name = "...", doc = "...")` annotation that only allows simple static strings.

 ## Custom Argument Parsers